JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_listeners.md

 </idea-plugin>
 ```

-The `topic` attribute specifies the listener interface corresponding to the type of events you want to receive.
+The `topic` attribute specifies the listener interface corresponding to the type of events to receive.
 Usually, this is the interface used as the type parameter of the [`Topic`](%gh-ic%/platform/extensions/src/com/intellij/util/messages/Topic.java) instance for the type of events.
-The `class` attribute specifies the class in your plugin that implements the listener interface and receives the events.
+The `class` attribute specifies the class in the plugin that implements the listener interface and receives the events.

-As a specific example, if you want to receive events about all [Virtual File System](virtual_file_system.md) changes, you need to implement the `BulkFileListener` interface, corresponding to the topic `VirtualFileManager.VFS_CHANGES`.
+As a specific example, to receive events about all [Virtual File System](virtual_file_system.md) changes, implement the `BulkFileListener` interface, corresponding to the topic `VirtualFileManager.VFS_CHANGES`.
-To subscribe to this topic from code, you could use something like the following snippet:
+To subscribe to this topic from code, use something like the following snippet:

 ```java
 messageBus.connect().subscribe(VirtualFileManager.VFS_CHANGES,